parse-community/docs/Migrating-an-Existing-Parse-App.md

 #### User Sessions

 * Require revocable sessions - This is required by Parse Server.
+If you are using legacy user sessions, you will need to migrate your user sessions prior to using Parse Server.
 * Revoke session on password change - This is required by Parse Server.

 ### User Authentication